-Students have the opportunity to choose from 25 bachelors and 12 integrated masters programs at Universidade Nova de Lisboa.
+Students have the opportunity to choose bachelors and integrated masters programs at Universidade Nova de Lisboa.
 As an institution internationally renowned for its teaching quality NOVA similarly offers a distinctive education portfolio at national level.

 The first cycle degree (bachelor) at NOVA has a duration of six semesters (three years).

 Some programs at NOVA, namely in the areas of Engineering and Medicine, have a structure consisting of two integrated study cycles – first and second cycles – and are thus called Integrated Masters.
 The first cycle (bachelor degree) has a duration of six semesters and the second cycle has a duration ranging from four to six semesters.
 The integrated cycle comprises a set of curricular units, and the writing and public defense of a theses, project or internship report.

 Applications to public higher education institutions (such as NOVA) take place on an annual basis through a national competition run by the Portuguese Directorate-General for Higher Education - Direção-Geral do Ensino Superior (DGES) of the Ministry of Science, Technology and Higher Education.

 There is a numerus clausus regime meaning that vacancies for each program are limited.

 Candidates can apply through the General Regime or benefit from the Special Conditions for top-level athletes, Portuguese citizens on an official mission abroad, national or foreign staff in diplomatic mission, permanent staff of the Portuguese Armed Forces and scholarship holders within the framework of cooperation agreements signed by Portugal.

 To apply students must hold a High School degree (or its legal equivalent) as well as comply with the specific access requirements of the program/institution of their choice.